esteinig/Streamfish/README.md

 ## Features

-* Low-latency [asynchroneous streaming]() implementation of the adaptive sampling client with `Guppy` and `Dorado`
+* Low-latency [asynchroneous streaming]() implementation of the adaptive sampling client
 * [RPC servers]() for adaptive sampling and dynamic real-time assembly with alignment feedback loops
-* Slice and dice partitioning of flow cells for high throughput optimization [using multiple clients]() (and experimental configurations)
+* Slice and dice partitioning of flow cells for high throughput optimization [using multiple clients]()
-* Adaptive sampling experiments for depletion, targeted sequencing, coverage balancing and [enrichment for unknown sequences]()
 * [Experiment and latency benchmark runners]() with fully-integrated [`Icarust`](https://github.com/LooseLab/Icarust) configurations
-* Simulations of complex signal microbiomes with `Squigulator` and `Slow5/Blow5` extensions for `Icarust`
+* Simulations of signal microbiomes with `Squigulator` and `Slow5/Blow5` extensions for `Icarust`

-More details on Streamfish features can be found in the documentation.
+More details on Streamfish features can be found in the documentation (TBD).

 ## Warnings